aplatkouski/ap-games/README.md

 # Project description

-``ap-games`` is the result of the completion of the project [Tic-Tac-Toe with AI] at
+## AP Games

-[JetBrains Academy].
+The AP Games is the result of the completion of the project [Tic-Tac-Toe with AI] at [JetBrains Academy].
 This project was developed just for fun and to learn Python and some concepts of a decision-making algorithm.

 ## Tic-Tac-Toe with AI + bonus **Reversi** game

 Tic-tac-toe, is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 ### Reversi